mustafa1728/Person-Re-ID/README.md

 ### Description

-A detailed description of the problem statement and scope of the work can be found [here](./assets/report.pdf).
+A detailed description of the approach used can be found in the report [here](./assets/report.pdf).

 ### Baselines